pottekkat/personal-website/content/story.md

 I went on to maintain [Meshery](https://meshery.io/) and [Service Mesh Performance](https://smp-spec.io/), which have been donated to the [Cloud Native Computing Foundation](https://www.cncf.io/).
 I worked full-time on these open-source projects.

-Now I work on [Apache APISIX](https://apisix.apache.org/) full-time, helping steward the project and increase adoption.
+~~Now I work on [Apache APISIX](https://apisix.apache.org/) full-time, helping steward the project and increase adoption.~~ I no longer work here full-time.

 99% of the code I write is [open-source and free](https://github.com/pottekkat).